 An overall conclusion is that each mode of dealing with conflict is associated with characteristic forms of technology.
-Some of the points raised in Sections II and III are summarized below.
+Some of the points raised in the sections titled "Technology for violent struggle" and "Technology for peace and nonviolent struggle" are summarized in Table 1.